a1rb4Ck/a1rb4Ck.github.io/_pages/research.md

 - <a href="http://cigi2017.utc.fr">CIGI 2017</a>, UTC, Compiègnes, May 2017
   French review of state of the art methods for injection molding machine control.

-- <a href="https://aip-primeca2017.sciencesconf.org"</a>, Seminar AIP Primeca, La Plagne, Apr.
+- <a href="https://aip-primeca2017.sciencesconf.org">Seminar AIP Primeca</a>, La Plagne, Apr.
 2017
   First experimental results and research perspectives.

 ### Related research topics